x186k/deadsfu-binaries/README.md

 # sfu1-binaries

-Binary files for sfu1 SFU, must be checked out side by side with sfu1.
+Binary files for sfu1 SFU
+When building, sfu1-binaries must be checked as a child directory of sfu1.

-The reason this is used as opposed to putting binaries directly inside of 'sfu1' is that binaries and git repos can grow in size very rapidly when changing/iterating binary files lots.
+The reason this is used as opposed to committing binaries directly into 'sfu1' is that binaries and git repos can grow in size very rapidly when changing/iterating binary files lots.

-This repo can easily be compacted by:
+By keeping these binaries seperate, this repo can easily be compacted by:

 ```bash
 rm -rf .git